equinixmetal-archive/docs-packet-legacy/products/getting-started/datacenters.md

 ## Global IBX Expansions

-Equinix Metal is expanding across the Equinix footprint to meet customer demand, including to:
+With Equinix Packet is expanding across the Equinix footprint to meet customer demand, including to:

 - Paris, France
 - São Paulo, Brazil